bismuthfoundation/BismuthPlugins/doc/How-to-Transaction.md

 I need my miners to tune some of their params. for instance, tell me what minimum payout they want.
 - I want something automatic
 - I need something secure (must be sure whom is asking is the address owner)
+- I don't want to bother with usernames, passwords, emails or any kind of additional auth.
+Would be silly!
 - I want to service to stay fully anonymous (at least, pseudonymous)

 With this, I can easily do it (and will asap).